tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ### Change Detection

-#### Description
+User UI visualization of transit change detection results
 ![Change detection processs animation](detection-process-anim.gif)
-_User UI visualization of transit change detection results_

-The hash compresses the traffic per one route during a one day.
-This includes all the related stop names and stop times used by the route trip stop sequences.
-After GTFS data has been imported into our database and hashes are computed, we can utilize the hashes in the detection algorithm.
-The detection algorithm tries to detect changes in traffic patterns in 60 days in future.
-The main point of this detection process is to provide transport authorities enough information, so they can decide when to order more traffic if so required.
-Transport authorities also use this change information for oversee that all changes are reported before 60 day time period as required by law.

 #### Scheduling

 ![background detection process](detection-process.png)

-0. Change detection task scheduled to run every night _after_ transit data import task scheduling window.
+1. Change detection task is scheduled to run every night _after_ transit data import task scheduling window.
    - `detect-new-changes-task`
    - Resolve detection start and end dates.
 By default start date is current date, admin may choose to do a run using a custom date.
-0. Resolve services for which to run change detection
+1. Resolve services for which to run change detection
+   - `services-for-nightly-change-detection`
    - If there's a new package or if earliest change-date is in past
-0.
+1.
-0. Query for each selecte transport service a list of transit package records
+1. Query a list of transit package records for each selected transport service
    - `service-package-ids-for-date-range`
-0.
-0. Analysis of transit changes
+1.
+1. Detect changes
    - latest transit package record for each service
-   - detect-route-changes-for-service-new
+   - `detect-route-changes-for-service-new` parses route day hashes read from db and produces detection result vector per route.
+   - `update-transit-changes!` does further analysis for results and implements the last steps of the detection logic.
+1. Store results to db
+   - `update-transit-changes!` stores final results to db `gtfs-change-result`, `detected-route-change` (For details refer to [Data model](#Data model))

 ##### References
    - https://github.com/finnishtransportagency/mmtis-national-access-point/blob/master/ote/src/clj/ote/tasks/gtfs.clj